zephyrproject-rtos/zephyr/doc/subsystems/tracing/index.rst

 ********

-The tracing feature provides hooks that permits you to collect data from your application and allows enabled backends to visualise the inner-working of the kernel and various subsystems.
+The tracing feature provides hooks that permits you to collect data from your application and allows enabled backends to visualize the inner-working of the kernel and various subsystems.

 Applications and supported tools can define empty macros declared in